 Hence, SoundRecover2 instantaneously maps input components to the output depending on their energy content.
-This adaptive frequency lowering processing is accomplished by simply recognizing the different energy distributions of tonal and noise-like structures of the input signal.
+This adaptive frequency lowering processing is accomplished by simply recognizing the different energy distributions of tonal and noiselike structures of the input signal.
 In case of more low frequency content, frequency compression takes place with the upper (higher) cut-off frequency in order to "protect" the low frequency sounds from being compressed.
-In case of more high frequency content, frequency compression takes place with the lower cut-off frequency to restore audibility of the high frequency sounds.
+In case of more high frequency content, frequency to restore audibility of the high frequency sounds.
 When applied to speech signals, this strategy leaves vowels intact while allowing compression of important high frequency information in fricatives down to sufficiently low output frequencies.
 The output curve shown in Figure 2 illustrates this adaptive behavior schematically.